-sounding Carun.
-Cathmor + my brother is not here.
+Cathmor, great in battle, the son of Borbar-duthul, and brother of Cairbar, king of Ireland, had, before the brother, is not here.
 He is not here with his thousands, and our arms are weak.
-Cathmor is a foe to strife at the feast!
-His soul is bright as that sun!
-But Cairbar must fight with Oscar, chiefs of woody Temora!
+Cathmor is a foe to strife at the feast !
+His soul is bright as that sun !
+But Cairbar must fight with Oscar, chiefs of woody Temora !
 His words for Cathol were many: the wrath of Cairbar burns.
 He shall fall on Moi-lena.
 My fame shall rise in blood."